patrickv77/pv-eventeny/README.md

 1. Organizers can create and manage multiple application types, track submissions and update statuses.
 2. Allows vendors to submit applications and track their statuses.

-### Below the line (Out of scope)
+### Stretch Goals
-- Organizer can dynamically create application template fields.
+- Organizers can dynamically create application template fields to customize templates for different types of vendors.
-- Organizer can edit and delete templates.
+- Organizers can edit and delete templates.
-- User can edit and delete submitted applications.
+- Users can edit and delete submitted applications.

 ## API
 Admins can get a list of all submitted applications.
-Users get a list of all applications they have submitted.
+Users can get a list of all applications they have submitted.
 ```
 GET /apps
 ```